 INTERLOCAL AGREEMENT

 The form of the Interlocal Agreement required by the City Code, relating to the limitations imposed on each District’s activities, is attached hereto as Exhibit D. The City Council shall approve the Interlocal Agreement in the form attached as Exhibit D at the public hearing approving the Governing Document.
-Each District shall approve the Interlocal Agreement in the form attached as Exhibit D at its first Board meeting after its organization.
+Each District approved the original interlocal agreement at its first board meeting, and also approved the amended and restated Interlocal Agreement in the form attached as Exhibit D at the Board meeting at which this Governing Document was approved.
 Failure of the District to execute the Interlocal Agreement as required herein shall constitute a material modification and shall require a Governing Document Amendment.

 EXHIBIT A